Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Specializations for Continuous and Discrete Structures

-\begin{corollary}[UAT for $G$-equivariant CENNs] Let $G$ be as above, with feature functors $X,Y$ defined by $(\Omega,\rho_X,\rho_Y)$.
-Then the class of depth-finite $G$-equivariant CENNs is dense in $\EqvCont(X,Y)$ in the compact-open, finite-object topology. \end{corollary}
+\begin{corollary}[UAT for $G$–equivariant CENNs] Let $G$ be as above, with feature functors $X,Y$ defined by $(\Omega,\rho_X,\rho_Y)$.
+Then the class of depth–finite $G$–equivariant CENNs is dense in $\EqvCont(X,Y)$ in the compact–open, finite–object topology. \end{corollary}